-Calculate the salary that you will need in your new city based on the cost of living difference with your current city.
+Calculate the salary that you will need in your new city based on the cost of living difference with Toronto.
 For only $50 USD you will know the salary you need in your new city to maintain your current standard of living after you move.

 You will get a 14-page downloadable report calculating the salary you'll need.
 This independent calculation will help you justify your salary demands in your negotiation.

-With your salary calculation you will find out the salary that you will need in your new city to keep the same standard of living that you currently have in your current city.
+With your salary calculation you will find out the salary that you will need in your new city to keep the same standard of living that you currently have in Toronto.